Identify similar-tasting red wines based on their intensity from lightest to boldest.

 Here are a few useful takeaways from this chart:

-• We can expect Cabernet Franc to have higher stylistic range based its ability to grow in varied climates.
+- Cabernet Franc can have a higher stylistic range based on its ability to grow in varied climates.